archlinux/repod/docs/repod/man/repod_conf.rst

   * *tls_required*: A boolean value, setting whether the URLS in the *urls* list and any source URL provided to *repod-file* must use TLS or not.

 * *name*: A string setting the name of the repository.
-It is used as the location to store stable package data of the repository.
+It is used to construct the location below which stable package data of the repository is stored.

-  The *name* and *architecture* combination **must be unique**.
+  **NOTE**: The *name* and *architecture* combination **must be unique**.

+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

+* *debug*: A string setting the debug name of the repository.
+It is used to construct the location below which stable debug package data of the repository is stored.

+  **NOTE**: When using this option and also using the *staging* or *testing* options, the *staging_debug* and *testing_debug* options (respectively) must be set as well.

-  If the string denotes a relative directory it is used below the default package repository base directory (see :ref:`repod.conf_default_directories`).
+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

-  If the string denotes an absolute directory it is used directly and the default base directory is disregarded.
+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

 * *package_pool* (optional): A string setting a directory that serves as the package pool for the repository.

-If repositories move packages amongst one another, they need to use the same *package_pool*.
+  **NOTE**: If repositories move packages amongst one another, they need to use the same *package_pool*.

+  If the string denotes a relative directory it is used below the default *package pool base directory* (see :ref:`repod.conf_default_directories`).

+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

 * *source_pool* (optional): A string setting a directory that serves as the source tarball pool for the repository.

-If repositories move packages amongst one another, they need to use the same *package_pool*.
+  **NOTE**: If repositories move packages amongst one another, they need to use the same *package_pool*.

+  If the string denotes a relative directory it is used below the default *source pool base directory* (see :ref:`repod.conf_default_directories`).

+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

 * *staging* (optional): A string setting the staging name of the repository.
+It is used to construct the location below which staging package data of the repository is stored.

+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

-It is used as the location to store staging package data of the repository.
+* *staging_debug* (optional): A string setting the staging debug name of the repository.
+It is used to construct the location below which staging debug package data of the repository is stored.

+  **NOTE**: The *staging* and *debug* option must be set when using this option.
+Similarly, if *debug* and *staging* are configured for a repository, this option also has to be configured.

-  Multiple repositories may use the same *stable* and *architecture* combination.
-If the string denotes a relative directory it is used below the default package repository base directory (see :ref:`repod.conf_default_directories`).
+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

-  If the string denotes an absolute directory it is used directly and the default base directory is disregarded.
+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

 * *testing* (optional): A string setting the testing name of the repository.
+It is used to construct the location below which testing package data of the repository is stored.

+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

-It is used as the location to store testing package data of the repository.
+* *testing_debug* (optional): A string setting the testing debug name of the repository.
+It is used to construct the location below which testing debug package data of the repository is stored.

+  **NOTE**: The *testing* and *debug* option must be set when using this option.
+Similarly, if *debug* and *testing* are configured for a repository, this option also has to be configured.

-  Multiple repositories may use the same *stable* and *architecture* combination.
-If the string denotes a relative directory it is used below the default package repository base directory (see :ref:`repod.conf_default_directories`).
+  If the string denotes a relative directory it is used below the default *package repository base directory* and *management repository base directory* (see :ref:`repod.conf_default_directories`).

-  If the string denotes an absolute directory it is used directly and the default base directory is disregarded.
+  If the string denotes an absolute directory it is used directly and the default base directories are disregarded.

 .. _repod.conf_defaults: